Macaulay2/M2/M2/INSTALL-CMake.md

 Building Macaulay2 from Source using CMake
 ==========================================

-## Warning!
-This is not (yet) the official building instructions for Macaulay2.
-Please let us know of any issues.

 ## Why CMake?
 CMake is a cross-platform system for generating build environments using native tools such as Makefiles and Ninja or IDEs such as Xcode and Visual Studio.
 See this article on [why the KDE project switched to CMake](https://lwn.net/Articles/188693/) and this list of [cool CMake features](https://gitlab.kitware.com/cmake/community/-/wikis/doc/cmake/Really-Cool-CMake-Features).